TheoKaMjoli/Old-Mutual-Assessement1/README.md

 # Old-Mutual-Assessement1
 ### We will be building an Automated Test Framework with test scripts using the Tools below.

-### I would like to give a short summary of the Technologies/Framework Used:
+### I would like to give a short summary of the Technologies/Framework Used/API:
 * Java,
 * TestNG Framework,
 * Selenium,
 * Maven
+* Selenium WebDriver

   * We used Eclipse Intergrated Development Environment to create our automation test using Java language.
 Eclipse Intergrated Development Enviroonment Stable release: 4.21.0 / 15 September 2021